-Defence NSW is part of Investment NSW, a new NSW Government agency reinforcing the State’s position as the economic engine room of the country.
+Defence NSW is a dedicated organisation that drives opportunities to collaborate, partner and support the growth of the NSW defence sector.
+Defence NSW is part of Investment NSW, a NSW Government agency reinforcing the State’s position as the economic engine room of the country.

 Defence NSW supports defence and industry by:

-- being the contact point for the defence, defence-related Commonwealth departments, defence companies, defence industry bodies, and defence-related research organisations
+- being the contact point for NSW defence companies, defence-related Commonwealth Departments, defence industry bodies, and defence-related research organisations

 - being responsible for defence and industry attraction and expansion in NSW